gessnerfl/terraform-provider-instana/docs/resources/instana_alerting_config.md

 Alerting configurations support `default_name_prefix` and `default_name_suffix`.
 The string will be appended automatically to the alert_name.

+---
+**Note:**

+Instana web UI provides the option to select for applications or a dynamic filter query.
+This is a UI feature only.
+To setup altering configuration for applications you need to express this by a dynamic filter query:

+`entity.application.id:\"my-application-perspective-id\""`

+---

 ## Example Usage

 ### Rule ids